 “I didn't think I was good enough to go to college,” said Nick, who is a General Studies major.
 “I felt that I would not be able to think about college, let alone actually go to college.
 CCBC, for me, was a second chance to improve my education and myself as a person.”

-After graduating from CCBC, Nick plans to transfer to a four-year university to major in Journalism and either Chinese or International Relations.
+A CCBC 2020 graduate, Nick plans to transfer to a four-year university to major in Journalism and either Chinese or International Relations.
 He would like to become a travel writer or work for an international news station, which will enable him to achieve his goal of experiencing and writing about new cultures.